Steak Egg And Cheese Bagels: The Truth About Health Benefits

 • A green smoothie.

-1. Can You Eat a Steak Egg and Cheese Bagel on a Diet?
+1. Can You Eat a Steak Egg and Cheese Bagels on a Diet?

 Yes, you can — but it depends on your diet plan!
 If you’re following a calorie-restricted or balanced diet, you’ll need to plan your meals carefully.